 Grand Bay is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Alabama.
 With a population of 3,701 people and two constituent neighborhoods, Grand Bay is the 145th largest community in Alabama.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Grand Bay is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Grand Bay isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Grand Bay are a mix of both white- and blue-collar jobs.
 Overall, Grand Bay is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Grand Bay who work in office and administrative support (15.06%), management occupations (11.04%), and sales jobs (9.72%).

 Of important note, Grand Bay is also a town of artists.
 Grand Bay has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Grand Bay’s character.